lukeg101/lplzoo/SystemT/README.md

 # System T
 Haskell implementation on Kurt Godel's typed lambda calculus.
 It has a base type `Nat`, `Succ`essors on Nats, the function type `T->T`, and primitive recursion on Nats.
 It is strongly normalizing, but not Turing Complete.

+Godel used this language to prove the consistency of arithmetic.

 ## Prerequisites
 You need [Haskell](https://www.haskell.org/), this compiles with GHC 8.2.2 at least (Stack resolver: lts-11.0).